-The State Hospitals Board recognises the need to ensure all stakeholders are supported to understand information about how services are delivered.
-Based on what is proportionate and reasonable, we can provide information / documents in alternative formats and are happy to discuss with you the most practical and cost effective format suitable for your needs.
-Some of the services we are able to access include interpretation, translation, large print, Braille, tape recorded material, sign language, use of plain English / images.

-If you require information in another format, please contact the Person Centred Improvement Lead on 01555 842072.
+The Board recognises the need to ensure all stakeholders are supported to understand information about how services are delivered.
+Based on what is proportionate and reasonable, we can provide information/documents in alternative formats and are happy to discuss individual needs in this respect.
+If information is required in an alternative format, please contact the Person-Centred Improvement Team on 01555 842072.